jdidion/jdidion.github.io/content/posts/parsing-with-rust-part2.md

 import
 ```

 Expressing something like "allow rules A, B, C, and D to match in any order, but require at least one of A|B|C" is actually somewhat challenging.
-It can be done by employing another built-in fuction, `repeat`, which takes one rule or token and matches it *zero* or more times consecutively.
+It can be done by employing another built-in fuction, `repeat`, which takes one rule or literal and matches it *zero* or more times consecutively.
 However, it makes for a (perhaps overly) complex rule.

 ```javascript{title="A more correct and complex grammar"}
 module.exports = grammar({